Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Materials and Methods

 \subsubsection{Characterization of Detector Performance}

 The performance of the detector was characterized by the signal yield $\eta$, which is the ratio of the number of triggers with a subsequent nanodosimeter (ND) signal in timely coincidence and the total number of triggers.
-The time distribution of the delays between the maxima of the trigger signals and the following ND signals was recorded within a time window of $t=200$~µs after the registration of the trigger signal and fitted with a Gaussian function.
+The time distribution of the delays between the maxima of the trigger signals and the following ND signals, labeled time-to-signal, was recorded within a time window of $t=200$~\textmu s after the registration of the trigger signal and fitted with a Gaussian function.
 It was established, as a convention, that an ND signal occurred in timely coincidence with a previous trigger signal if it was recorded within $\Delta t_\mathrm{arr}$.
-The arrival time window $\Delta t_\mathrm{arr}$ was defined as the $\pm3~\sigma$ interval of the Gaussian fit.
+The time window $\Delta t_\mathrm{arr}$ was defined as $\pm3~\sigma$ around the maximum of the Gaussian fit.

-The number $N_\mathrm{trigger}$ of registered triggers, the number $N_\mathrm{coinc}$ of ND signals that occurred within $\Delta t_\mathrm{arr}$, and the number $N_\mathrm{no~coinc}$ outside of $\Delta t_\mathrm{arr}$, but within $t$, was determined.
+The number $N$ of registered triggers, the number $N_\mathrm{coinc}$ of ND signals that occurred within $\Delta t_\mathrm{arr}$, and the number $N_\mathrm{no~coinc}$ outside of $\Delta t_\mathrm{arr}$, but within $t$, was determined.
 To ensure conservatism in the calculation of the signal yield, $N_\mathrm{no~coinc}$ was excluded from the calculation of the signal yield.
 The signal yield $\eta$ was then calculated as follows: